appscode/blog/content/post/kubedb-v2024.12.19/index.md

   type: RotateAuth
 ```

 If the secret is referenced, the operator will update the `.spec.authSecret.name` with the new secret name.
-Here is the Yaml:
+Here is the yaml of new Secret:
-New Secret:
 ```yaml
 apiVersion: v1
 data: